OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 A: This depends on the terms of the insurance policy.
-It also depends on your expertise or the expertise of your representative, not that of the insurance company’s adjuster.
+It also depends on your expertise or the expertise of your representative, not that of the insurance company’s claims adjuster.
 Many insurance policies pay more than the amount shown on the declaration page.
-The qualified public adjusters, with background experiance in the law, adjusting, and construction experts at Harris Claims Services will determine everything to which you are entitled.
+The qualified public adjusters, with background experiance in the law, claims adjusting, and construction experts at Harris Claims Services will determine everything to which you are entitled.

 Q: How Is The Actual Loss And Money Due To Me Determined?